-I used to be a movie buff.
-As a young dad, movies are a luxury I can no longer afford.
-Luckily my friend, Fayadh, still is and he recently got me to re-watch Christopher Nolan’s “Inception”.
+I used to be a movie buff, but as a young dad, movies are a luxury I can no longer afford.
+Luckily my friend, Fayadh, recently got me to re-watch Christopher Nolan’s “Inception”.
 In the movie, an inception is the act of planting an idea into someone’s mind such that they believe it is their own.
 Starting a business is very much like inception, often times you must convince the customer that they chose to purchase your goods because they realized it’s good for them.

 In a startup, just like with inception, you must start with the most basic value your business creates

 But convincing people that what you are selling is great is a challenge.
 Lucky, Tom Hardy, offers the secret to planting an idea into someone’s mind (see video above): “You need the simplest version of the idea.. it’s a very subtle art… what you have to do is to start at the absolute basic [form of the idea]” In business, the absolute basic form of your idea is called a value proposition: what is the biggest pain your company solves and how?